infinum/design-handbook/Design process/Discovery/Usability testing.md

 12. Leave the Participate app open in the background and open the InVision link added to the home screen

-*Remote testing.* Much easier than above.
+*Remote testing:* Much easier than above.
 <br>1.
 Send participant 🗝 [the email](https://docs.google.com/document/d/1tJWRe_ynST6CYKGrWsqAEq9m1Hobp6sBsf1titqIo0I/edit?usp=sharing) with both links to Zoom and Maze.